jcabot/comment-admin-notifier/README.txt

 === Comment Admin Notifier ===
 Contributors: softmodeling
-Tags: comments, email, admin, alert, mail, comment, notification Requires at least: 4.3
+Tags: comments, email, admin, alert, comment, notification, notify, discussion Requires at least: 4.3
-Tested up to: 5.0.3
+Tested up to: 5.4
 Requires PHP: 5.6
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Admin users get an email alert every time a new comment is posted on ANY post in the site
+When this plugin is installed, admin users get an email alert every time a new comment is posted on ANY post in the site

 == Description ==